CyberSecuriTim/ad-configuration/README.md

     ![image](https://github.com/user-attachments/assets/588d7e1a-fd24-47fe-93e4-ebd7b4a38dd3)

   - Navigate to the "Networking" tab and verify that a Virtual network and subnet have been created.
-      - The default configurations do not need to be changed.
+      - The default settings do not need to be changed.

      ![image](https://github.com/user-attachments/assets/4d00bdc3-0f74-4af1-8585-6369e7e6e038)